 - in which you have an interest and think you can get good grades.
-It varies but most universities/law recruiters want to see a minimum of ABB at A level (or equivalent) , with many of the top law schools/big commercial law firms asking for between AAB and A*AA before they offer you a place on their degree course or job in law.
+It varies but most universities/law recruiters want to see a minimum of ABB at A level (or equivalent) – many of the top law schools and big commercial law firms will ask for AAB and A*AA.

 - which develop the skills needed in law.
 As well as being clever, you also need good research, communication and analytical skills to be a successful lawyer so think about which A levels develop those skills – eg history, English, science or maths.

 You don’t need to choose law at A level in order to become a lawyer – only study it at that stage if you are genuinely interested in it.
 Don’t feel obliged to choose it as it won’t give you an advantage – universities and law employers will treat it the same as any other A level when considering your application.

 Many universities exclude A levels in critical thinking or general studies from their A level entry requirements so, if you want to study those subjects, treat them as an extra rather than as one of your core A levels.